MyScript/iinkJS/README.md

 yarn init
 ```

-You can then install MyScriptJS and use it as showed in the [Usage](https://github.com/MyScript/MyScriptJS#usage) section.
+You can then install iinkJS and use it as showed in the [Usage](https://github.com/MyScript/MyScriptJS#usage) section.

 ```shell
 npm install myscript